 - helping to ensure licensees have sufficient working capital and their business model is financially sustainable.

-The QBCC now also has an improved enforcement framework, including a range of new penalties and offences, for failing to comply with the requirements.
+The QBCC enforcement framework was also improved, including a range of new penalties and offences for licensees for failing to comply with the requirements.

 - Last updated: